Georges Vézina: Legacy

-One of the dominant goaltenders in the NHA and early NHL, Vézina led the Canadiens to five Stanley Cup Finals appearances, where they won the title twice.
+One of the dominant goaltenders in the NHA and early NHL, Vézina led the Canadiens to five Stanley Cup Final appearances, where they won the title twice.
 Seven times in his career, Vézina had the lowest goals-against average in the league he played, and he had the second-best average another five times.
 From when he joined the Canadiens in 1910, until being forced to retire in 1925, Vézina never missed a game nor allowed a substitute, playing in 328 consecutive regular season games and an additional 39 playoff games.
 For the first several years of his career goaltenders could not leave their feet to make a save, and while this rule was changed in 1918 Vézina continued to play in this conservative style throughout his career.
 Even so, Vézina is regarded as one of the greatest goaltenders in the early days of hockey; the Montreal Standard referred to him as the "greatest goaltender of the last two decades" in their obituary.

 Vézina's funeral procession at the Saint-François-Xavier Cathedral in Chicoutimi in 1926.

 Well liked in Montreal, Vézina was often seen as the best player on the ice for the Canadiens, and was respected by his teammates, who considered him the spiritual leader of the team.
 Referred to as "le Concombre de Chicoutimi" (the "Chicoutimi Cucumber") for his cool demeanour on the ice, he was also known as "l'Habitant silencieux" (the "silent Habitant", Habitant being a nickname for the Canadiens), a reference to his reserved personality.
 He often sat in a corner of the team's dressing room alone, smoking a pipe and reading the newspaper.
 When news of Vézina's death was announced, newspapers across Quebec paid tribute to the goalie with articles about his life and career.
 Hundreds of Catholic masses were held in honour of the devout Vézina, and more than 1,500 people filled the Chicoutimi cathedral for his funeral.
 He was buried in le Cimetière Saint-Francois Xavier in Chicoutimi.